 In funding year 2013, the E-rate program provided $2.4 billion in discounts annually for advanced, affordable telecommunications and Internet services, and internal connections to public and private schools and public libraries.

-Since its enactment in 1996, the E-Rate program has opened the door for countless students to the 21st century skills they need to compete in the global economy and has had overwhelming success in connecting our nation's schools and classrooms to the Internet.
-The E-Rate program, a vital resource in enhancing student learning, is the fourth-largest source of non-state or local funding to schools.
-In fact, more than eight of every 10 public schools rely on E-Rate funding.
+Since its enactment by the U.S. Telecommunications Act of 1996, the E-Rate program has, for countless students, opened the door to developing the skills needed to compete in a digital age and had overwhelming success in connecting our schools and libraries to the Internet.
+The E-rate program, a vital resource for enhancing student learning, is the fourth-largest source of non-state or local funding to schools.
+In fact, more than 8 out of 10 public schools rely upon E-rate discounts.

 Read more about NEA positions on technology and education.

 - Education and Library Networks Coalition (EdLiNC) Coalition of public and private schools and public libraries of which NEA is member.

 - Universal Service Administrative Company (USAC): Schools & Libraries E-rate To find funding specific to your state, see “Funding Commitment Tool” and use “advanced search”